nhoening/StoSim/doc/qa/workflows.rst

 If you have several CPUs available (on possibly more than one computer), Nicessa will *distribute* the configuration files among them, so that they will be *running* in parallel.
 When all runs have finished, all result files will be *collected* in one local folder.
-The control over the location and naming of log files makes the analysis workflow of NICESSA possible, because it indexes all log files with the variable settings under which they have been created.
+The control over the location and naming of log files makes the analysis workflow of NICESSA possible, because it indexes all log files with the parameter settings under which they have been created.

 It is possible to extend the 'database' of log files by repeating the execution workflow, adding more runs for a selectable subset of all configurations.